Columbia (carousel)

 Carousel Columbia and Columbia Carousel are a pair of double-decker carousels at California's Great America in Santa Clara, California, and Six Flags Great America in Gurnee, Illinois, respectively.
 The California carousel is the tallest carousel in the world at 101 ft tall, while the Illinois carousel is 100 ft tall.

-Originally opening as the Columbia in 1976, the double-decker carousels were built as original rides under the Marriott Corporation, as both parks used to have near identical layouts.
-Both parks are now owned by the Six Flags Entertainment Corporation following the merger Cedar Fair who was the owner of California's Great America, and Six Flags who was the owner of Six Flags Great America.
+First opening as the Columbia in 1976, the double-decker carousels were built as original rides under the Marriott Corporation, as both parks used to have near identical layouts.
+Both parks are now owned by the Six Flags Entertainment Corporation following the merger of Cedar Fair, who was the owner of California's Great America, and Six Flags, who was the owner of Six Flags Great America.

 History

 Identical double-decker carousels, initially referred to as The Columbia, were constructed as the entrance centerpieces of both Marriott's Great America parks (now known as California's Great America and Six Flags Great America).
 The carousel in Santa Clara opened on March 20, 1976, as the tallest carousel in the world.
 The carousel in Gurnee opened on May 29, 1976, as the second tallest in the world.

 In 1994, Santa Clara's Columbia received some minor renovations for its appearance in the movie Beverly Hills Cop III, filmed at the theme park.

+Six Flags Great America's Columbia Carousel fountains from Sky Trek Tower in late-June 2026.

+For the 2026 season, the reflection pool in front of Gurnee's Columbia Carousel at Six Flags Great America was upgraded to feature a flowerbed.
+Designed similarly to California's Great America's flowerbed, the addition was part of Six Flags Great America's 50th anniversary renovations.
+Additionally, decorative fountains were added to Gurnee's pond in June 2026.